Checkmarx/kics/docs/integration_tfcloud.md

 Note: You can choose which kind of severity you wish for KICS to fail on by passing `failOn` as query parameter in the URL.
 If a severity is chosen KICS will fail on any result found with that severity and above.

 Availble Severities are:
- - High
+ - high
- - Medium
+ - medium
- - Low
+ - low
- - Info
+ - info

 If `failOn` is not present or invalid, KICS will fail on any vulnerability found.